Iloilo-Dengue-Watch/Iloilo-Dengue-Watch/README.md

 ## Project
 The project is all about trying to integrate AI into predicting mosquito-borne disease **Dengue** in Iloilo City, Philippines.
+### Why only a specific place?
+Due to the lack of time and data, we decided to focus on a specific place to make sure that we can provide a good model for the specific place.
+We chose Iloilo City because it is a place where we are familiar with.

+## Objective

+## Methodology

+## End Product

 ## Data
 ### For Dengue